mindersec/minder/docs/docs/tutorials/remediations.md

 remediation.
 Alternatively, browse the [rule types directory](https://github.com/stacklok/minder-rules-and-profiles/tree/main/rule-types/github) of the minder-rules-and-profiles repository.

-Furthermore, remediations that open a pull request such as the `depenabot` rule type only attempt to replace the target file, overwriting its contents.
+Furthermore, remediations that open a pull request such as the `dependabot` rule type only attempt to replace the target file, overwriting its contents.
 This means that if you want to keep the current changes, you need to merge the contents manually.